hyperledger-labs/hyperledger-community-management-tools/repo_structure/README.md

 ### Files with Specified Content

-Repositories MUST have these files with the specific content in the liked files.
-These files MUST be at the root of the repository
+Repositories MUST have these files with the specific content in the linked files.
+These files MUST be at the root of the repository:

 - [`LICENSE`](LICENSE.md)
 - [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md)